Effective bounds on differences of singular moduli that are S-units: Introduction

 \section{Introduction}

 The present manuscript is devoted to the study of some diophantine properties of $j$-invariants of elliptic curves with complex multiplication defined over $\mathbb{C}$.
-These numbers, which are classically known with the name of \textit{singular moduli}, have been studied since the time of Kronecker and Weber, who were interested in explicit generation of class fields relative to imaginary quadratic fields \cite{Frei_1989}.
+These numbers, which are classically known by the name of \textit{singular moduli}, have been studied since the time of Kronecker and Weber, who were interested in explicit generation of class fields relative to imaginary quadratic fields \cite{Frei_1989}.
 In this respect, singular moduli prove to be a useful tool, since they are indeed algebraic integers which can be used to generate ring class fields of imaginary quadratic fields \cite[Theorem 11.1]{Cox_book_2013}.

 During the last decade, there has been an increasing interest in understanding more diophantine properties of these invariants.
 One of the questions that, for instance, has been addressed is the following: given a set $S$ of rational primes, is the set of singular moduli that are $S$-units (\textit{singular $S$-units}) finite?
-In case of affirmative answer, is it possible to give an effective bound on the cardinality of this set?
+In case of an affirmative answer, is it possible to provide an effective method to explicitly compute this set?
 This question, which has been originally motivated by the proof of some effective results of André-Oort type (see \cite{Bilu_Masser_Zannier_2013} and \cite{Kuhne_2012}), does not have at present a complete answer.
 Several partial results have nonetheless been achieved.

 In \cite{BHK_2018} it is proved, building on the previous ineffective result of Habegger \cite{Habegger_2015}, that no singular modulus can be a unit in the ring of algebraic integers.
 This settles the case $S=\emptyset$ of the question.
 With different techniques, Li generalizes this theorem and proves in \cite{Li_2018} that for every pair $j_1,j_2 \in \overline{\mathbb{Q}}$ of singular moduli, the algebraic integer $\Phi_N(j_1,j_2)$ can never be a unit.
 Here $\Phi_N(X,Y) \in \mathbb{Z}[X,Y]$ denotes the classical modular polynomial of level $N$, so we recover the main result of \cite{BHK_2018} by setting $j_2=0$ and $N=1$.
 In a different direction, the fact that no singular modulus is a unit has been used by the author of this manuscript to prove that, if $S_0$ is the infinite set of primes congruent to $1$ mod $3$, then the set of singular moduli that are $S_0$-units is empty \cite{Campagna_2020}.
 Moreover, very recently Herrero, Menares and Rivera-Letelier gave an ineffective proof of the fact that for every fixed singular modulus $j_0 \in \overline{\mathbb{Q}}$ and for every finite set of primes $S$, the set of singular moduli $j$ such that $j-j_0$ is an $S$-unit is finite, see \cite{Herrero_Menares_Rivera_2020} \cite{Herrero_Menares_Rivera_Part2} and \cite{Herrero_Menares_Rivera_Part3}.